BlazingFire007/hordesio-chat/README.md

 or
 -----
-Open CMD, move to where you want the folder to be, and paste: `powershell Invoke-WebRequest -Uri "https://goo.gl/2cGUoT" -OutFile "start.bat"&&start.bat`
+Open CMD, move to where you want the application to be, and paste: `powershell Invoke-WebRequest -Uri "https://goo.gl/2cGUoT" -OutFile "start.bat"&&start.bat`